-From Marseille to the Spanish border, southwest France has much to offer to art enthusiasts and curious travelers.
-The area roughly stretches from Marseille, the second-largest city of France, to Perpignan and includes two regions – Occitanie to the west and the western part of Provence to the east.
-In ancient times, it was the home of Greek settlements, such as the ancient Massalía which we know now as Marseille, and thereafter one of the wealthiest provinces of the Roman Empire; many traces of that glorious past survive today, such as the many monumental Roman buildings still visible in Nîmes, Orange, and Arles, for example.
+Stretching from Marseille, France’s second-largest city, to Perpignan and the Spanish border, southwest France has much to offer to art enthusiasts and curious travelers.
+The area comprises two regions – Occitanie to the west and the western part of Provence to the east.
+In ancient times, it was the home of Greek settlements, such as the ancient Massalía which we know now as Marseille, and then one of the wealthiest provinces of the Roman Empire; many traces of that glorious past survive today, such as the many monumental Roman buildings still visible in Nîmes, Orange, and Arles, for example.

 Cover image: the Mucem Museum in Marseille; © Lisa Ricciotti – Rudy Ricciotti – Roland Carta